gewarren/cleanrepo/README.md

 This command-line tool helps you clean up a DocFx-based content repo.
 It can:

 - find and delete markdown files that aren't linked from a TOC file
-- find and delete orphaned image (.png, .jpg, .gif) files
+- find and delete orphaned image (.png, .jpg, .gif, .svg) files
 - find and delete orphaned "shared" markdown files
 - "clean" an .openpublishing.redirection.json file
 - find and replace links to redirected files